 It's clear that you can be prosecuted for the things you do, but can you be prosecuted for something you fail to do as well?
 Suppose you're a witness to a crime and you don't report it to the police.
 Will fear or reluctance of getting involved result in criminal charges?

 In most states, mere failure to report a crime isn't a crime in itself.
 However, there are some exceptions.
 Below, you'll find a number of instances in which failing to report a crime could expose you to criminal liability.

-While in the majority of states failure to report isn't illegal, a small minority of states have enacted laws punishing individuals who fail to report certain types of crimes to the authorities.
+In most states failure to report isn't illegal, but a small minority of states have enacted laws punishing individuals who fail to report certain types of crimes to the authorities.
 Under Texas law, for example, you can be charged with a Class A misdemeanor for failing to report an offense that resulted in serious bodily injury or death.
 In Ohio, on the other hand, it's illegal to knowingly fail to report a felony.

 Take a look at your state's penal code or consult with an attorney to determine whether your state has a failure to report law.

 While merely failing to report a crime is one thing, helping to conceal a crime is another.
 A person can generally be charged with accessory after the fact, or aiding and abetting, if he or she wasn't actually present during the commission of a crime, but took actions to conceal the crime or help the perpetrators avoid capture.